chiamakao/web-scraping-jobberman/README.md

 In this project, we retrieved information from the job category Accounting, Auditing & Finance, using a technique called web scraping.

-Here's an outline of the steps we followed.
+Here's an outline of the steps we followed:

 * Download the webpage using Requests
 * Parse the HTML source code using Beautiful Soup